-Although most cancers occur by chance, in some individuals cancer develops as the result of a genetic predisposition that runs in the family.
+Although most cancers occur by chance, some individuals develop cancer as the result of a genetic predisposition that runs in the family.
 This brochure is designed to answer some commonly asked questions about genetic counseling and genetic testing for cancer risk.

-Who should consider genetic counseling for cancer risk?
+Who should consider genetic counseling for cancer risk